Adobe Illustrator AI Tools and Features

 We like this because it lets Illustrator suggest and then apply themes of different colour to exisiting artwork leaving us twiddling our thumbs drinking coffee.

 Although to be fair it will take a lot to choose Recolour over the Coolers Colour Palette Generator, not because one’s better then the other but because Coolers is superb for creating colour schemes for Swatches.
 Coolers is very cooler (did you see what I did there?) to use.
-And at the end of the day old habits die hard.

 To generate your own colour palettes Check out Coolers for great colour palettes and click on ‘Start Generator’ to get going.